Wiscasset firefighter with cancer linked to 9/11 asks people to donate blood, platelets

 The Kublers moved into their new home in Wiscasset in July 2018, but Kubler planned to work another three years, commuting between New Jersey and Maine, before retiring.
 Instead, at the end of December, Kubler will retire on accidental disability related to his 9/11 illness.
 His cancer can’t be treated with surgery so all doctors can do is boost his immune system and help his body fight the cancer.
 He’s able to get those treatments in Topsham.

-Kubler’s commitment to turning his health challenge into an opportunity to raise awareness about the importance of donating blood and platelets didn’t surprise Captain Justin Derevyanik, who has worked with Kubler at Hackensack Fire Department.
+Kubler’s commitment to turning his health challenge into an opportunity to raise awareness about the importance of donating blood and platelets didn’t surprise Capt.
+Justin Derevyanik, who has worked with Kubler at the Hackensack Fire Department.

 “As long as I’ve known him and as long as he’s been a firefighter he’s always been very strong-hearted, always been great to everyone on the job, a great family person, and he’s a great firefighter,” Derevyanik said.
 “He’d always love talking to one of the newer firefighters as they have questions with some of the stuff they have to learn.”